 Whether you are a passionate foodie or a traveler exploring your way through the beauties of the island, Cretan traditional cuisine will jeez your senses from the very first bite!

 Get started by tasting some of the most tasteful Cretan appetizers and side dishes.
 A typical Cretan appetizer includes marinated olives, sliced tomatoes and cucumber, the famous graviera cheese and barley rusks.
 Don’t miss the chance to taste the ever-popular dakos or koukouvagia.
 Dakos is made by traditional dried bread topped with grated tomato, xinomuzuthra cheese, olive oil, and oregano: a simple snack, but utterly exquisite!

 Going for the main dish, Indulge yourself with a selection of delicious traditional delicacies; fried snails, - lamb with wild herbs, smoked pork (apaki), dolmades - vine leaves usually stuffed with rice - and pork meat with celery are just some of the local dishes you can relish, while you are eating your way through Crete.

 What about seafood?
 Even though Crete is an island, local people don’t eat seafood as often as they savor meat.
 Local seafood delicacies worth a splurge though!
 Get the chance to taste a large selection of first-class seafood dishes paired with refreshing wine and make sure that your seafood binge takes place by the sea where your eyes meet the infinite blues!

-Traditional Cretan cooking class in Heraklion LEARN MORE
+Traditional Cretan Cooking Class in Heraklion including transportation

 When the wine flows…